hgrf/racine/README.md

 Finally, all that remains to do is to install the required python packages:

     $ pip install -r requirements.txt

+Now you have to initialise the database by running:

+    $ python manage.py db upgrade

+This will also create the admin user that you will use for your first login (admin@admin.com, password is admin).

 You can start the development server by simply executing the "run script":

     $ ./run

-TODO: explain how to initialise the DB

 # Deployment with gunicorn and nginx